 www.oldearthorchards.com | Facebook | Instagram

-A small farm in East Taunton run by William McCaffrey & Veronica Palladino.
-They farm with an emphasis on regenerative agricultural practices for the land and the farmers tending it, providing pork, asparagus, rhubarb, cranberries, elderberries, and fruit trees, also offering homestead orchard pruning and consulting.
-They have recently planted an heirloom orchard at their parents’ farm, so stay tuned for apples, plums, pears, peaches, and nectarines!
+Regenerative agricultural practices for the land and the farmers tending it, providing tours, pork, asparagus, rhubarb, cranberries, elderberries, fruit trees, and PYO strawberries available late May to late June.
+Their recently planted heirloom orchard at their parents’ farm is just starting to bear fruit, so reach out for limited availability of apples, plums, pears, peaches, and nectarines!

 Silver City Acres

-Silver City Acres is run by Drew Wilkinson, and grows fresh healthy vegetables for his community.
+Silver City Acres is run by Drew Wilkinson, who grows fresh healthy vegetables for his community.
 You can find Silver City Acres at area farmers’ markets and on Facebook & Instagram.